Livent (LTHM) Gains But Lags Market: What You Should Know

-Heading into today, shares of the supplier of performance lithium compounds had lost 30% over the past month, lagging the Basic Materials sector's gain of 8.89% and the S&P 500's loss of 4.33% in that time.
+Heading into today, shares of the supplier of performance lithium compounds had lost 30.26% over the past month, lagging the Basic Materials sector's loss of 0.18% and the S&P 500's loss of 4.4% in that time.

 Investors will be hoping for strength from Livent as it approaches its next earnings release.
-The company is expected to report EPS of $0.37, up 362.5% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $242.08 million, up 96.97% from the prior-year quarter.
+On that day, Livent is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 362.5%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $242.08 million, up 96.97% from the year-ago period.

-Any recent changes to analyst estimates for Livent should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Livent.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Livent is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Livent currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Livent is currently trading at a Forward P/E ratio of 15.22.
-Its industry sports an average Forward P/E of 13.91, so we one might conclude that Livent is trading at a premium comparatively.
+Valuation is also important, so investors should note that Livent has a Forward P/E ratio of 14.39 right now.
+For comparison, its industry has an average Forward P/E of 13.28, which means Livent is trading at a premium to the group.

 The Chemical - Specialty industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 203, putting it in the bottom 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 226, which puts it in the bottom 11% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report